citp/privacy-policy-historical/s/si/sim/simplyhired.com.au.md

 Simply Hired also may disclose specific user information when we determine, in good faith, that such disclosure is necessary to comply with the law, to cooperate with or seek assistance from law enforcement, to prevent a crime or protect national security, or to protect the interests or safety of Simply Hired or other users of the Sites.

-In addition, Personal Information we have collected may be passed on to a third party in the event of a transfer of ownership or assets, a bankruptcy, or another corporate reorganization of Simply Hired.
+Personal Information we have collected may be passed on to a third party in the event of a bankruptcy or another corporate reorganization of Simply Hired.
+In addition, if we are acquired by or merged with another company, or in the event of any sale of assets or other transfer of ownership by Simply Hired to a third party, the Personal Information we have collected may be transferred to such third party as well as such third party’s affiliates and subsidiaries.

 (Return to Top)